 Before we get into what does NOT work for Business to Business (B2B) ECommerce Landing Pages, let’s go over the basics.
 B2B Ecommerce is selling products or services between businesses through the internet.
 A landing page is a standalone web page.
 It is where your customer or potential client will start their journey on your site.
 You want to capture their attention as soon as they land on this page.

-For successful landing pages, your customer or potential client should know the purpose of your landing page within the first 7 seconds.
+For successful landing pages, your customer or potential client should know the purpose of your landing page within the first 3 seconds.
+Read more how to keep users longer on your page here.

 A good b2b landing page should contain the following: